How can I redirect HTTP(not secured) to HTTPS(Secured domain) URL in asp.net, here is my current code, which I am using in web.config

 <rules>

-<rule name="Redirect to https" stopProcessing="true">
+<rule name="Redirect HTTP to HTTPS" stopProcessing="true">

 <conditions>